icshwi/e3training/workbook/chapter01.md

 These will help us to change base, require, and all modules' configuration without having to change any source files.

+*N.B.!
+Modifying versions in the `*.local` files above will override versions listed in the module configuration files.*

 ## Building and installing EPICS base and require

 For EPICS base and *require*, it's as simple as running: